Michigan School of Professional Psychology

 Farmington Hills, Michigan 48334-4512

 The Michigan School of Professional Psychology (MiSPP), an independent not-for-profit graduate school, provides an educational climate which inspires students to live up to their potential, professionally and personally.
-The Master of Arts in Clinical Psychology is offered in a one year full-time, or two year part-time format.
+The Master of Arts in Clinical Psychology is offered with both day and evening courses, with full and part-time enrollment options.
 The Doctor of Clinical Psychology degree is a full-time, minimum four-year, post-masters program.

 The institution has been a leader in clinical, experiential self-directed education for over 30 years.
 Its curriculum emphasizes personal growth, authenticity and creativity as integral parts of the academic process.